📅 We have opened spaces for the Inca Trail 4 Days – 2026. Book now and don't miss out!

 Day 1: Cusco – Km.
 104 – Wiñayhuayna – Aguas Calientes

-Our adventure along the legendary Inca Trail begins with an early pick-up from your hotel in Cusco.
-Initially, our transport will take you to Ollantaytambo and then we will board the train to kilometre 104 (2,250 m.a.s.l.), the starting point of our trek.
+First, our transport will take you to Ollantaytambo, where we will board the train to Kilometer 104 (2,250 m / 7,382 ft), the starting point of our hike.

-At the end of the hike, we will descend by bus to Aguas Calientes village (2,050 masl), where you will spend the night in a comfortable hotel, getting ready to fully explore Machu Picchu the next day.
+At the end of the hike, we will take a bus down to Aguas Calientes (2,050 m / 6,726 ft), where you will have dinner to replenish your energy and rest in a comfortable hotel for the next day’s visit to Machu Picchu.

 Day 2: Aguas Calientes – Machu Picchu Sanctuary – Cusco

-After breakfast, we will take the first bus to the citadel of Machu Picchu (2,400 masl).
-This strategy will allow us to enjoy the Inca sanctuary in the beautiful light of sunrise and with fewer visitors.
+After an early breakfast, we will make the most of our 2-Day Inca Trail by taking the first bus to the machu picchu (2,400 m / 7,874 ft).
+This schedule will allow us to appreciate and enjoy the Inca sanctuary in the beautiful morning light and with fewer visitors.

-Upon arriving at the citadel, we’ll begin a guided tour that will reveal the architectural, astronomical, and historical secrets of this world wonder.
-We’ll explore the main sites, such as the Temple of the Sun, the Intiwatana, the Temple of the Three Windows, and the urban and agricultural areas.
+Once at Machu Picchu, we will take a guided tour that will reveal the architectural, astronomical, and historical secrets of this world wonder.
+We will see the main enclosures, such as the Temple of the Sun, the Intihuatana, the Temple of the Three Windows, and the agricultural and urban sectors.

-After the guided tour, you’ll have free time to explore on your own or take an optional hike to the summit of Huayna Picchu or visit the enigmatic Temple of the Moon, experiences that perfectly complement your Inca Trail adventure.
-Please note that these additional excursions require advance reservations due to limited daily capacity.
+After the guided tour, you will have free time to take photos and continue exploring on your own.
+If you wish, you can take an additional hike to the summit of Huayna Picchu or Machu Picchu Mountain.
+Please note that these hikes require a prior reservation due to high demand and limited capacity.

-To conclude our experience, we’ll then meet up with the entire group again in Aguas Calientes village, where you can enjoy lunch (not included) before boarding the train back to Ollantaytambo.
-Finally, from there, our private transportation will take us back to the imperial city of Cusco, marking the end of this unforgettable adventure that combines nature, history, and, of course, the majesty of the Inca culture on a shortened but equally authentic trail, route.
+To conclude the experience, we will meet again in Aguas Calientes.
+Here, you will have the option to enjoy lunch (not included) before boarding the return train to Ollantaytambo.
+Finally, our private transport will take you back to Cusco, concluding this unforgettable adventure that combines nature, history, and the majesty of Inca culture.

-• The weather in Aguas Calientes village and Machu Picchu is hot and humid, with mosquitoes.
+• Climate in Aguas Calientes & Machu Picchu: Warm and humid, with mosquitoes present.

 Included